-Carriage 1 is required to assign Detailed Assessors (for IE23 and IM23 only).
+Carriage 1 is required to assign Detailed Assessors (for IE24 and IM24 only).
 They are asked to select assessors across different genders, academic levels, institutions, and a variety of types of organisations, nationally and internationally to achieve a balanced evaluation of the application appropriate to the discipline.
 The number of Detailed Assessors required to be assigned, including reserves, is shown on the assignment page in RMS and communicated to General Assessors via email.

-Please ensure that multiple assessors from the same organisation are not assigned to the same application.
+General Assessors are asked to ensure that multiple assessors from the same organisation are not assigned to the same application.